Cyclone Nisarga: Preparations

-On 1 June, Union Home Minister Amit Shah, held a preliminary review meeting with officials of National Disaster Management Authority, National Disaster Response Force (NDRF), India Meteorological Department and the Indian Coast Guard.
-On the same day, 33 teams of NDRF were deployed in the coastal region of both the state.
+On 1 June, Union Home Minister Amit Shah held a review meeting with the National Disaster Management Authority, National Disaster Response Force (NDRF), India Meteorological Department, and Indian Coast Guard.
+On the same day, 33 NDRF teams were deployed in the coastal regions of Maharashtra and Gujarat.
 Fishermen from Maharashtra were alerted to return from the sea.

 Indian Prime Minister Narendra Modi, via a tweet on 2 June, updated that he spoke to Chief Minister of Maharashtra, Chief Minister of Gujarat and Administrator of Dadra and Nagar Haveli and Daman and Diu while assuring all possible support and assistance from the Central Government.
 As a precaution, 100,000 people were evacuated ahead of the storm.

 Impact and aftermath

 Nisarga caused 6 deaths and 16 injuries in the state.
 Over 5033 ha of land were damaged.
 Chief Minister of Maharashtra Uddhav Thackeray announced an immediate aid of ₹400,000 (US$5,000) to the relatives of the deaths.
 Later, Thackeray announced another Rs1 billion (US$13.3 million) to Raigad district.
 The Government of Maharashtra put the total damage from Nisarga at Rs.60.48 billion (US$803 million), and the state required Rs11 billion (US$146 million) to recover from the damage caused by Nisarga.

 The relief activity of the state government was panned for its effectiveness.
 The slowdown in providing relief was cited due to the peak moment COVID-19 in the state.
 A month later, 36,000 households electric supply yet to be restored, mainly due to pandemic followed by torrential monsoon activity early July.
 Damaged roads slowed down the process of loss evaluation of agricultural land.
 The ₹100 crore relief package was criticised for been meagre by the state's opposition leader Devendra Fadnavis.

 Government of Maharashtra estimated about ₹1300 crore aid for households affected.
 Slabs was decided for damage and materials lost and compensation was granted depending on the impact.
 While the compensation ranged from ₹15 thousand to ₹50 thousand for partial damage,₹1.5 lakh was granted to families where houses were totally collapsed.
 Package of ₹24 crore was allotted for the damaged 1,470 government schools and ₹2 lakh each for damaged private schools in the affected districts.
 Cyclone Nisarga destroyed 23 out of 25 houses in Udaywadi village.

 Cyclone Nisarga produced heavy rainfall in the states of Maharashtra and Gujarat.
 72.5 mm of rain was recorded in Marahashtra, with Jalna receiving the most rainfall (152mm).